The Whole Earth is Medicine

 Finding Medicine in the World

-Self-inquiry and awakening
+Self-inquiry and engagement

 What to expect on a daylong retreat?